 “Throughout the program I learned about specific mortgage products such as Federal Housing Administration (FHA) and Rural Development (RD) loans,” the Clinton native said of the program.
 “I also got an in depth look at mortgage underwriting and specific mortgage documents such as loan estimates and closing disclosures.
 Lastly, the program covered mortgage fraud and tax return analysis.”

-Martin’s role as a consumer credit relationship manager includes a variety of tasks, including staying up to date on mortgage modifications, keeping in contact with mortgage clients and reaching out to potential new clients, continuing to build relationships with the local realtors and title companies and attending open houses in the community to assist real estate agents and buyers with any financing questions.
+Hopp’s role as a consumer credit relationship manager includes a variety of tasks, including staying up to date on mortgage modifications, keeping in contact with mortgage clients and reaching out to potential new clients, continuing to build relationships with the local realtors and title companies and attending open houses in the community to assist real estate agents and buyers with any financing questions.
 She also helps clients find the best mortgage product for their situation and helps them make an educated decision regarding their mortgage options.

 “The ABA program will help me tremendously while moving into this new position.
-I am coming from a position within the bank where I did not work with loans often, into a new position where I will be primarily working with loans, title companies, realtors and mortgage seeking clients,” Martin said.
+I am coming from a position within the bank where I did not work with loans often, into a new position where I will be primarily working with loans, title companies, realtors and mortgage seeking clients,” Hopp said.

 She enjoys spending time with family and time up in the air with her other family.

-Martin said her hot air ballooning community is a family, noting the couple is part of a group of 10 enthusiasts.
+Hopp said her hot air ballooning community is a family, noting the couple is part of a group of 10 enthusiasts.